 In your initial interview, asking the following will help you determine if the PPC agency is a good fit for your business:

 Choosing a PPC agent or PPC agency for your business can be challenging.
 Many business owners have minimal experience with PPC ads and are bombarded with telemarketers and spam emails telling them that they aren’t on page one of Google.
-(Would you believe the do the same to us?)
+(Would you believe they do the same to us?)

 Before you choose an online marketing agency or PPC management firm, do the following: